tecton-ai/tecton-terraform-setup/emr_sample/README.md

 This repository contains terraform code that you can run as part of the Tecton cluster setup.
 This repository does two main things:

-* Sets up the VPC, Security Groups and Subnets that will be used by Tecton admins to deploy the cluster.
+* Sets up the Security Groups and Routes.
-* Sets up cross account roles that Tecton can use to setup, monitor and debug your cluster.
+* Sets up roles, including a cross account role that Tecton can use to setup, monitor and debug your cluster.

 You can run the following terraform commands in this folder which will execute the `infrastructure.tf` file.
 Run Terraform init / plan which will output the objects that will be created